Baking is a scientific art that may confuse some people, especially amateur bakers.

-When your quick bread is done baking and you take it out of the oven, don’t cool it in the pan it was baked in.
-Give it 2-3 minutes for the pan to cool and remove the quick bread from the pan onto a cooling rack.
-If you cool it in its baking pan, the quick bread will become soggy.
+When your baked goodies are ready and you take it out of the oven, don’t cool them in the pan they were baked in.
+Give them 3 – 5 minutes for the pan to cool and remove them from the pan onto a cooling rack.
+If you cool in the baking pan, cakes and breads may become soggy and get stuck.

 Whatever you’re doing, whether it be baking or decorating, have fun ^_^

 Some excerpts courtesy of The Budget Chef website

 Join our Baking Classes for more baking tips to use in your kitchen.